Becoming a CNA in Texas

 Becoming certified as a nurse aide in Texas means that you will be able to work in any nursing home or long term care establishment.
-There are a few requirements that must be completed in order to receive your certification in Texas, however.You must finish a CNA training program that is approved by the Texas Department of Aging and Disability Services.
-Then, you must pass the Nurse Aide Exam governed by the state.
+However, there is a few requirements that must be completed in order to receive your certification in Texas.
+For starters, you must finish a CNA training program that is approved by the Texas Department of Aging and Disability Services (or DADS).
+Next, you must pass the Nurse Aide Exam as mandated by the state.

 Enrollment and Completion of CNA Classes in Texas

 People that choose to pursue CNA certification in Texas will need to meet a few prerequisites before they are eligible to complete the enrollment process.
-First, most schools require nurse aide candidates to have earned a high school diploma or GED, and students also need to be at least 18 years of age.
-You will also be required to undergo a criminal background check and a full health screening before taking classes.
-This is typical of all medical careers in efforts to preserve the safety and well being of any patients under the care of nurse aides.
+For instance, most schools require nurse aide candidates to have earned a high school diploma or GED, and be at least 18 years of age.
+Those who have not completed high school often demonstrate the expected level of reading and comprehension skills by passing an entrance exam.

-Complete your CNA training.
+Step 3: Complete your CNA training.

 CNA Testing Procedures and Applying for CNA Certification in Texas

 Step 1: Register to take your certification exam.

 Upon completion of CNA classes, you are now eligible to register to take the CNA certification exam.
 Pearson Vue is in charge of administering the National Nurse Aide Assessment Program (NNAAP), and you will need to submit an application with the requested documentation and payment of applicable fees in order to register for the exam.

 Occasionally, the institution where you received your CNA training will also serve as a testing site, but you can also find test locations by contacting Pearson Vue.

 Step 2: Prepare for the test.